GDRAK23/MAC0122_Principles_of_Algorithm_Design/README.md

-As it states in MAC 0122 the course purpouse is:
+The main objectives of this course is:

 "Study, through examples, the concepts of correctness, performance, and design of algorithms and of their basic data structures."